-In 2012, 68% of children in South Africa lived in households with at least one working adult.
-The other 32% (over six million children) lived in households where no adults were working.
-The proportion of children living in households where there is unemployment has decreased by over 9% since 2003 when the proportion was 42%.
+In 2013, 69% of children in South Africa lived in households with at least one working adult.
+The other 31% (5.7 million children) lived in households where no adults were working.
+The proportion of children living in households where there is unemployment has decreased by 11% since 2003 when the proportion was 42%.

 This indicator is very closely related to the income poverty indicator in that provinces with relatively high proportions of children living in unemployed households also have high rates of child poverty.
 Gauteng and the Western Cape have the lowest levels of income poverty, and less than 15% of children in these provinces live in unemployed households.
-In contrast, over 45% of children in the Eastern Cape and Limpopo live in households without any employed adults.
-These two provinces are home to large numbers of children, and have the highest rates of child poverty.
+In contrast, over 40% of children in the Eastern Cape and Limpopo live in households without any employed adults.
+These two provinces are home to large numbers of children. and have the highest rates of child poverty.

-Racial inequalities are striking: 37% of African children have no working adult at home, while 12% of Coloured children, 7% of Indian children and 2% of White children live in these circumstances.
+Racial inequalities are striking: 35% of African children have no working adult at home, while 12% of Coloured children, 6% of Indian children and 2% of White children live in these circumstances.
 There are no significant differences in child-centred unemployment measures when comparing age groups or sex.
+However, a youthfocused analysis suggests that young people aged 20 - 24 years are slightly more likely than younger children to live in unemployed households (73% in the 20 - 24 age group, compared to 68% in the 15 - 19 age group).

-But income inequality is clearly associated with unemployment.
-Nearly 70% of children in the poorest income quintile (4.7 million) live in households where no adults are employed.
+Income inequality is clearly associated with unemployment.
+Nearly 70% of children in the poorest income guintile (4.6 million) live in households where no adults are employed.